 The second factor is a bit more complicated, but still easily resolved.
 The characters I’m referring to are a group of sorcerers who dress and act in very stereotypical feminine manners, but have masculine appearances.
 Some have interpreted these characters as a transphobic caricature, and use this as an excuse to fear monger about how feminist SJWs will throw a fit if this game is localized, so it’s clearly their fault.

 If you couldn’t tell, I’m a feminist SJW myself, and I’m also trans.
 With this in mind, I can easily determine that this is clearly projection on their parts.
 They interpreted these characters as an anti trans stereotype, because they view the existence of trans people as a big joke in and of itself.
-Hell there is nothing in the game that indicates these characters are even trans, as they are closer to a portrayal of non-binary people.

 I literally know people who are like these characters, and unlike the fuckboys who throw tantrums over being asked to not say slurs on Reddit, I respect them and support them.
 And I would give a lot of credit to Itoi for including a positive portrayal of a heavily stigmatized group of people with little exposure if it weren’t for one thing… they have inconsistent pronoun usage.

 It’s quite clear that Itoi wanted to include these characters just to give representation to a group of people that aren’t always represented, similarly to how Tony in EarthBound represented gay men, or how Duster in this very game represents disabled people, but that he didn’t know shit about trans culture.
 The game claimed that these characters are “neither man nor woman,” yet randomly alternates between using male or female pronouns.